 Leveling and Experience

-Players do not lose experience, levels, or items on death (though they will take a 10% durability penalty to all items in singleplayer).
+Players do not lose experience, levels, or items on death, though they will take a 10% durability penalty to all items in singleplayer.

 Agility is currently not implemented in the game.
 It may be added in a future update, possibly gaining some of the numerous bonuses from Dexterity.

 Intelligence increases magic damage by .5 per point and general spell ability.
 At the moment, the only things that constitute "magic damage" are the Wand's projectiles and the bonus elemental damage on weapons.
 The Mage's spells also increase damage with intelligence, but at a differing rate.
+Because intelligence increases the damage of weapons and their magic damage attributes independently, its damage increase per point can be several times that of other skills when used with a weapon with 1 or more magic types, making the skill very valuable.

 Wisdom increases total mana by 10 per point.
 Note that the rate of mana regeneration is a fixed percentage of total mana.